Jennifer A. Lewis: Awards and honors

 Lewis is a member of the American Academy of Arts and Sciences (elected 2012), the National Academy of Engineering (elected 2017), and the National Academy of Sciences (elected 2018).
 She is also a Fellow of the American Ceramic Society, the American Physical Society, the Materials Research Society, and the National Academy of Inventors.

 She has received the National Science Foundation Presidential Faculty Fellow Award (1994), the Schlumberger Foundation Award (1995), the Brunauer Award and Robert B. Sossman Award from the American Ceramic Society (2003; 2016), the Materials Research Society Medal (2012), and the Langmuir Lecture award from the American Chemical Society (2009).

 In 2014, she was named by Foreign Policy magazine as one of the year's "100 Leading Global Thinkers".

 In 2017, Lewis was awarded the Lush Science Prize for her team's work on developing a multi-material bioprinting platform for fabricating 3D human organ-on-chip models, which could eliminate the use of animal testing by the pharmaceutical and cosmetic industries.

 In 2018, Lewis was named as the Jianming Yu Professor of Arts and Sciences by the Harvard Stem Cell Institute, in recognition of her "excellence in research, leadership, teaching".
 The five-year chair will support Lewis and her team's research to advance progress in stem cell and regenerative medicine.

 In 2019, Lewis was awarded an honorary Doctorate of Science by the University of Edinburgh.

 In September 2020, Lewis was honored with one of three Genius Awards presented by the Liberty Science Center at their annual Genius Gala.

 Lewis was the 2020–2021 Distinguished Lecturer for the Hagler Institute for Advanced Study at Texas A&M University.

+In January 2025, the National Academy of Sciences awarded Lewis the James Prize in Science and Technology Integration, in recognition of her "contributions in living materials science that have far-ranging applications in bioprinting".